shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

    such as the consistency of predictions, influence of spurious correlations in the dataset.

-Submissions are be allowed to contain multiple related datasets, e.g., a dataset like ImageNet-C could have been submitted as a collection of 15 evaluation datasets, corresponding to the different corruptions ImageNet-C is comprised of.
+Submissions are allowed to contain multiple related datasets, e.g., a dataset like ImageNet-C could have been submitted as a collection of 15 evaluation datasets, corresponding to the different corruptions ImageNet-C is comprised of.

-Correspondingly, tasks to not need to output one single number.
+Correspondingly, tasks do not need to output one single number.
 For example, a submission might include multiple (related) OOD datasets and demand that an ideal model be not fooled by any of them.
 It might of course makes sense for a multi-score benchmark to *also* calculate an average performance.

 Report Instructions
 ^^^^^^^^^^^^^^^^